New Cambridge Paragraph Bible Personal Size Calfskin Review

 I carried the NCPB around and it performed as nice as most of the Bibles I use of the go.
 Its size and shape is about the equivalent of carrying a Concord.
 Holding it in the car (usually when sitting in a parking lot) was easy to handle even with the floppy cover.
 It never felt too heavy to hold or carry.

 I was surprised at how easily I found the verse numbers, but I do have bright lighting above my pulpit so that helps.
 I usually prefer larger fonts for preaching but I didn’t feel a strong need for a larger font the few times I preached from it.

 I don’t think most people would notice the revisions if you taught or preached from it.
 I already say “show” and update words to make them easier to say.
 My Church would just assume I’m saying it differently and wouldn’t give it a second thought.

 If you wanted everyone in your congregation to use a standard edition then the NCPB wouldn’t be a good choice for you.
 It’s only available in one font size in three different covers counting the Penguin Classics paperback.
 It’s only published by one publisher and there aren’t any editions such as a large print, compact, wide margin, thinline, reference, or pew Bibles available.
-The hard cover isn’t expensive, but it’s probably more than most Churches would spend for a pew Bible.
+The hardcover isn’t expensive, but it’s probably more than most Churches would spend on a pew Bible.
 The paperback edition is priced right, but it’s too thick to fit within the Bible-slots of pews and many Churches prefer large print for pew Bibles.
 For these reasons, I can’t recommend using the NCPB as your Church’s standard edition.